jkunimune/nibasa/description.md

 Naturally, adjunct phrases can always be added to specify additional contextual details; "li" marks destinations, goals, and manners, "na" marks locations, paths, and instruments, and "ze" marks origins, causes, and poinst of comparison.
 Such adjuncts often use compound postpositions such as "gol li", "util na", and "bi ze" to clarify their role.

-The noun phrases may be in any order.
+The topic is usually placed first and the comment last, but other than that, the noun phrases may be in any order.
-The topic is usually placed first, and the “ro” phrase is conventionally placed last.
 The subject may always be ommitted when it is implied or nonreferential.

 Many Pudul verbs are ambitransitive, meaning they can be used either transitively or intransitively.

+Auxiliary verbs go after the content verb.

-Subordinate clauses are simply formed by using a clause as a noun phrase.
+Subordinate clauses are formed by adding "nun" after the verb.
-Similarly, relative clauses are formed by using a clause as an adjective.
+Relative clauses appear before the noun they modify, and are also suffixed with "nun".
-The role of the head noun in the relative clause is encoded only with a gap (the gap should be a missing postpositional phrase; hanging postpositions are not allowed in Pudul) A relative clause that contains postpositions is alwaly followed by “di” to clarify the sentence structure.
+The role of the head noun in the relative clause is encoded only with a gap (the gap should be a missing postpositional phrase; hanging postpositions are not allowed in Pudul).

 ## existential and possessive statements